 - English language proficiency as specified under International Admissions Regulations;

-- Need of no more than one developmental course; AND
+- Need of no developmental courses (required scores below); AND

 - Minimum high school GPA of 2.35 as calculated by the Office of International Student Affairs OR

 - Minimum high school GPA of 2.0 as calculated by the Office of International Student Affairs andminimum composite ACT score of 20 (SAT score of 940).